A home appraisal determines the fair market value of a home and ensures the price determined by the buyer and lender is fair.

 What To Do When Your Appraisal Expires

-When an appraisal expires, the borrower has a few options depending on their situation, including appraisal extensions and updates.
+When an appraisal expires, borrowers have a few options, including extensions and updates.

 Appraisal Extension And Update

 An appraisal update is another option.
-Although appraisal updates don’t provide a new opinion of property value, the appraiser reviews updated market conditions and can confirm the home’s value hasn’t decreased since the effective date of the original appraisal.
+Appraisal updates don’t provide a new opinion of a property’s value.
+The appraiser reviews updated market conditions and confirms the home’s value since the date of the original appraisal.

 Recertification Of Value